scale-it/algo-builder/packages/algob/sample-project/README.md

   - `yarn run algob deploy -f`

+* Also to interact with your deployments you can create a script and run it using:

+  - `yarn run algob run file1`
+  - Don’t use algob run for deployments.
+This should be used only for auxiliary scripts, like ad-hock transactions (example: draining an account).

 In the `sample-project` folder you'll have following items:

 * `assets/`: Directory for assets and contracts files: